rebelsky/csc151/outlines/bodies/intro-linux.md

 Administrative Issues
 ---------------------

-* I am not sure whether or not I will cover these topics in class.
-  They are included for your edification.*
+*I am unlikely to cover these issues in class today.
+I include them in the outline mostly for your edification.*

 * Please refer to the [course web site](../home/) for more details.
 * Teaching philosophy: I support your learning.
 * Policies